infoxchange/supervisor-logging/README.md

 * `SYSLOG_PORT`
 * `SYSLOG_PROTO`

-Add the plugin as an event listener:
+Add the plugin as an event listener in your `supervisord.conf` file:

 ```
 [eventlistener:logging]